Foreign Exchange Reserves

 The main components of foreign exchange reserves include:

-Gold: Gold has always been a part of global reserves as a stable source of assets.
+- Gold: Gold has always been a part of global reserves as a stable store of value, particularly during periods of economic uncertainty.

 1.3 Institutions Managing Foreign Exchange Reserves